scottgallant/docs.balsamiq.com/content/mybalsamiq/sitesettings.md

 ## Site Info

 Basic Site Information is created at signup.
-The Site Info form allows you to change the company name or URL, upload a logo to use in the header, and set design colors using our custom design form.
+The Site Info form allows you to change the site name or URL, upload a logo to use in the header, and set design colors using our custom design form.

 * * *